chavinci-chain/bitcoinjs-lib/README.md

 # BitcoinJS (bitcoinjs-lib)
 A fork of bitcoinJS library

-## Fork changes
+## Changes
-- added timestamp parameter to TransactionBulider class
+- Added timestamp parameter to TransactionBulider class